More is Different: Multi-Axion Dynamics Changes Topological Defect Evolution: Introduction

 Finally, we comment on the relevant literature on multiple axions, and mixed pre- and post-inflationary initial conditions.
-The topological defects in multiple axion models were studied in Refs.~\cite{Higaki:2016jjh,Long:2018nsl,Hiramatsu:2019tua,Lee:2024xjb}.
+The topological defects in multiple axion models were studied in Refs.~\cite{Higaki:2016jjh,Long:2018nsl,Hiramatsu:2019tua,Eto:2023aqr,Lee:2024xjb}.
 In our recent work~\cite{Lee:2024xjb}, we studied a two-axion system with mixed post- and pre-inflationary initial conditions.
 We showed that the string-wall network associated with one axion with the post-inflationary initial condition can induce a domain-wall-like structure for the other axion with the pre-inflationary initial condition.
 As we will show later, these ``induced domain walls'' play a crucial role in multi-axion systems, particularly in understanding the stability of the string-wall network.
 In this paper, when we consider pre-inflationary conditions, we focus on scenarios where the corresponding axion strings have been sufficiently diluted by inflation to be effectively absent from the observable universe.
 It is worth noting, however, that there are scenarios considering a very sparse distribution of strings.
 Such scenarios can arise if SSB occurs during or near the end of inflation~\cite{Lazarides:1984pq,Shafi:1984tt,Vishniac:1986sk,Yokoyama:1988zza}, or if late-time inflation, such as thermal inflation~\cite{Yamamoto:1985rd,Lazarides:1985ja,Lyth:1995hj,Lyth:1995ka}, is considered.
 Recently, Ref.~\cite{Bao:2024bws} examined a system of two mixing axions, applying post-inflationary conditions to one and this highly diluted string distribution to the other, focusing on the generation of gravitational waves.
+In the context of the string axiverse, Ref.~\cite{Benabou:2023npn} studied axion strings and DWs in a two-axion system, similar to the pre-post scenario we will discuss later.
+Their work, however, did not address the induced DWs.
+We will show that the induced DWs play a crucial role in determining the network's stability.

 The structure of this paper is as follows: we first summarize our main results at the end of this section.
 In Sec.~\ref{sec: model} we give the set-up for the two-axion system with mixing.
 In Sec.~\ref{sec: DW} we discuss the formation and time evolution of DWs in the two-axion models.
 We consider the DW formation due to one potential term in Sec.~\ref{subsec: first DW} and that due to another potential term in Sec.~\ref{subsec: second DW}.
 We briefly mention special cases in Sec.~\ref{subsec: n1orn2=0} and summarize the classification of scenarios based on the DW numbers in Sec.~\ref{subsec: summary classification}.
 In Sec.~\ref{sec: cosmology} we discuss cosmological implications of topological defects in multi-axion scenarios.
 The last section is devoted to discussion and conclusions.